 - Celebrate learning outcomes achieved.

-- Thinking About Closure with Mentees (PDF) encourages impactful reflection of learning goals outlined at the beginning of the mentoring relationship.
+- Impactful Reflection and Preparing for Closure (PDF) encourages impactful reflection of learning goals outlined at the beginning of the mentoring relationship.

-- Coming to Closure Exercise (PDF) is a collection of exercises that are intended to guide a thoughtful reflection between mentor and mentee.
+- Coming to Closure with Mentees (PDF) is a collection of exercises that are intended to guide a thoughtful reflection between mentor and mentee.

-- Self Reflection Exercise (PDF) is a worksheet that encourages mentors to reflect on what they have learned throughout their mentoring role.
+- Self-Reflection: Turning Closure into Learning (PDF) is a worksheet that encourages mentors to reflect on what they have learned throughout their mentoring role.
 This exercise emphasizes the fact that mentoring relationships are reciprocal and both mentors and mentees learn throughout their journey.